+35725368683

 The European Union (EU) provides standardized laws for 27 different countries.
 Members share a single market where all members act as one, allowing for the free movement of goods.
 The EU applies standardization to travel, permitting free movement of people.

-The Schengen Area (or Schengen Zone) is a border checks-free area that allows free movement for nearly all EU citizens and third-country nationals with a Schengen visa.
-You can travel from one country to another without passport checks or other formalities.
+The Schengen Area (or Schengen Zone) is a border-checks-free area that allows free movement for nearly all EU citizens and third-country nationals with a Schengen visa.
+Travellers can travel from one country to another without passport checks or other formalities.

 Non-EU citizens travelling to Europe can apply for a Schengen visa.
 This allows them to travel to any member for 90 days.